How to Cope With the Stress of Buying a Home

 What if the seller rejects your offer?
 What if the seller makes an unreasonable counter offer that you can't afford?
 Did you offer too little?
 Too much?
 All these thoughts and more can take over your brain.
 You may begin to needlessly strategize, saying to yourself, "If the seller does X, we'll do Y."

-- Call your agent or trusted friend or family member who has recently bought a home and talk about your feelings and concerns.
+- Call your agent or a trusted friend or family member who has recently bought a home and talk about your feelings and concerns.

 - Focus on something else that requires your undivided attention such as a computer game, reading a book, or exercise.

 - Tell yourself over and over that you cannot control the outcome; it's up to the seller to respond.